Psychology

 Offered: Fall, Spring.

-This is a self-directed study that prepares students to take required national examinations to obtain state licensure.
-Students must achieve the specified passing score of 75% or better on the last mock exam in order to receive credit (CR) for the course.
-The mock exam may be retaken until the appropriate score is achieved.
-The score will be submitted to the MAP director.
-Graduation requires a satisfactory score on the mock comprehensive exam.
+This course involves a formal comprehensive review of the entire graduate curriculum including but not limited to ethics and mental health license regulations.
+Students must achieve and submit a passing score of 75% or better on national and jurisprudence practice exams in order to receive credit (CR) for the course, the exam may be retaken until the appropriate score is achieved.
+The score will be submitted to the M.A.
+Psychology program director.
+Graduation requires a satisfactory score on the comprehensive exam.

 Requisites: None.